Republicans split on Trump's aggressive immigration crackdown, Reuters/Ipsos poll finds

-WASHINGTON: President Donald Trump's Republicans are divided over whether federal immigration officers should try harder to avoid hurting people following the shooting death of a community activist during an immigration raid, according to a Reuters/Ipsos survey.
+WASHINGTON: President Donald Trump's Republicans are divided over whether federal immigration officers should try harder to avoid hurting people after a community activist was shot dead during an immigration raid and as violent arrests continued, according to a Reuters/Ipsos survey.

 Poll respondents were asked to pick whether immigration officers should prioritise reducing harm to people even if this limits the number of arrests, or if they should be willing to use force even if there is a risk of serious injury or death.